Quessian-Phaedrus-Sternabite/Obsidian-Law/YIG_2025/Case Law/Meyer v. Nebraska (1923).md

 ### Summary

 The Court struck down a law forbidding the teaching of foreign languages to young students on account of the parental right to choose their children's education.
-Freedom includes the right to choose the education of your dhildren.
+Freedom includes the right to choose the education of your children.

 ### Use